How to Fix Adobe CEF Helper High Memory or CPU Usage?

 Disabling Launch Creative Cloud At Launching

-1. Open Task Manager by pressing Ctrl + Shift + Esc
+1. Press Ctrl + Shift + Esc to open Task Manager.

-3. Select Adobe Creative Cloud and click Disable
+3. Select Adobe Creative Cloud and click Disable.

 Disabling Startup Apps